nene/prettier-plugin-sql-cst/README.md

 A [Prettier][] plugin for SQL that uses [sql-parser-cst][] and the actual [Prettier formatting algorithm][wadler-prettier].

+**Note:** This plugin only works with Prettier 2.x.
+It doesn't yet support the latest Prettier 3.x.

 **[Try it live!][live]**

 Like Prettier for JavaScript,